mrakgr/Trading-Journal/journal_2025.md

 It really hits too hard.

 11:30pm.
 If there is one thing I've learned from index investing, it's that being long the market pays in general.
 I wouldn't like be subservient to the market, but it is a giant money sucking machine, and stocks that aren't going down are likely to go up.
 This is the basis of my entire trading plan really.
 Of course after a certain point I assume that stocks that aren't going up will go down and get out.
 The 8 weeks rule guides me.

+7/13/2025

+8:40am.
+I have two goals for today:

+1) Even though I am trading momentum, I think I am still weak in the market timing department.
+Which is ridiculous.

+I've read the Janus Factor book, understood it completely, but the reality is that I am still half assing it.

+So let me do something smart about that.

+I'll create a few momentum screens specifically for market timing.

+2) Yesterday I thought about how I would close my trades if my PC went bust.
+As precautionary measure, I wrote my 2FA number on a piece of paper and also wrote down the IB password.
+I've even ordered a printer so I can print out all my sensitive info on a piece of paper in order to back it up.
+Of course I have it written by hand already, but it's easy to fuck up handwritten notes, so I am going to eliminate that risk from the equation once it gets here.
+I'll print out that paper, cut it up with scissors, and tape it where it won't easily get found.

+But in addition to that, I am going to look into how to place trades from my mobile phone.
+I don't like the mobile app, but I need to get familiar with it in case of emergencies.

+I already have the Google Authenticator installed with all of the 2FA apps there.
+And I also installed IB Mobile on it a while ago.

+But I think if I try logging into it, it'll be in read only mode.
+I need to figure out how to do it regularly.

+8:45am.
+A part of me think I should be working working on that poker bot, but screw that.
+Right now I am cashing in my skills with the job at Tao Ceti.

+It's not a bad thing to think about factors related to investing.
+I need to put the safeguards in place completely.